How to deploy a Domotz Collector with Auto Discovery disabled and choose only the devices you want to monitor

 4) Open a PowerShell with administrative privileges and run the script

-5) Please access http://localhost:3000 to activate your agent (please use http and not https)
+5) Please access http://localhost:3000 to activate your collector (please use http and not https)

 Check interface policy and define the ip/external host to be scanned